 If you don’t have any lights in your scene, the exporter will add an ambient light by default.
 The log panel will display the warning “No light defined – A default ambient light was added for your convenience”.

 Maya provides a large range of tools to manipulate connexions between textures and materials (like the Reverse node).
-Currently none of these tools are supported by the exporter.
-Only a fileTexture is expected as input to a material.
-Otherwise the log panel will display the error “Only file texture is supported”.
+For the most part, only a fileTexture is expected as input to a material.

 Babylon engine fully supports the following image formats: jpg, bmp, png, gif, tga.
 You are adviced to use those formats for your textures when exporting to Babylon.